 The NGS data analysis is the last step in the NGS-based liquid biopsy technique, and lists of mutations and gene-gene fusions3,55–57 are generated in this step.
 Mutations and gene-gene fusions that are identified can be assessed according to previous studies on cancer mutation landscapes58,59, previously characterized gene mutations60 or gene-gene fusions61–63.
 These may serve as prognostic64 and diagnostic7 biomarkers in cancer patients.
 For example, the R132H mutation in the isocitrate dehydrogenase 1 (IDH1) gene is a decisive signpost of secondary glioblastoma cancer, and also distinguishes it from primary glioblastoma in which this mutation is normally absent65.
 Moreover, chronic myelogenous leukemia (CML) is characterized by a BCR/ABL1 gene fusion resulting from a balanced translocation between chromosome 9 and 2261.
 The BCR/ABL1 gene and its mRNA and fusion protein are unique to CML progenitors and, therefore, constitute a good target for therapy66.

 Advanced diagnosis, the correct staging of the tumor and treatment monitoring is a current strategy for the efficient management of cancer.
-Until recently, tissue biopsy has been the gold standard for histological evaluation of tumor tissues.
-Yet, following vast research in this area and the advent of technology it have proven that a single biopsy is unable to provide the whole mutational landscape of a tumor and that serial biopsies are usually impractical to be performed due to their invasiveness, particularly in glioblastoma and lymphoma, where biopsies are highly invasive.
+Until recently, tissue biopsy has been the gold standard for the histological evaluation of tumor tissues.
+Yet, following vast research in this area and the advent of technology, it has proven that a single biopsy is unable to provide the whole mutational landscape of a tumor and that serial biopsies are usually impractical to be performed due to their invasiveness, particularly in glioblastoma and lymphoma, where biopsies are highly invasive.
 Additionally, approximately 16% of needle biopsies are associated with procedural complications67.
 Moreover, high-quality genomic profiling requires a sufficient amount of tissue, a demand that is usually not fulfilled by the needle biopsy68.

-The liquid biopsies, from a routine blood sample by analyzing tumor-derived DNA, is found to replace or adjunct the routine needle tissue biopsy procedures12.
+The liquid biopsies, from a routine blood sample by analyzing tumor-derived DNA is found to replace or adjunct the routine needle tissue biopsy procedures12.
 Analysis of tumor-derived DNA/ cfDNA through plasma by liquid biopsy is a minimally invasive and effective procedure for molecular profiling of tumors.
 It can essentially allow treatment monitoring by serial sampling over time without the potential risks and complications usually associated with traditional tumor tissue biopsy due to its invasive nature69.
 Moreover, studies comparing the needle biopsy with cfDNA analysis by liquid biopsy of a single tumor lesion found that cfDNA profiling can offer a full molecular heterogeneity that a tumor can be harbored by multiple distinct clonal populations70.

 However, although plasma cfDNA based diagnosis has many advantages over tumor tissue biopsy, there are still some crucial limitations that hamper its applicability in the general clinical practice.
-Limitations of cfDNA based liquid biopsy diagnosis includes higher cost of overall procedure, need for high-quality DNA and a dedicated bioinformatician for the necessity of a vast data analysis71.
+Limitations of cfDNA based liquid biopsy diagnosis includes the higher cost of the overall procedure, need for high-quality DNA and a dedicated bioinformatician for the necessity of a vast data analysis71.
 Due to data management issue associated with cfDNA analysis, NGS also poses problems in its immediate application in the clinic.
-The challenges of the data management that NGS poses is primarily due to the difficulty in distinguishing between the intrinsic background noise of deep sequencing and aberrations that associates with the tumour72.
+The challenges of the data management that NGS poses is primarily due to the difficulty in distinguishing between the intrinsic background noise of deep sequencing and the aberrations that associated with the tumour72.
 Lastly, due to the unavailability of the clinical validity and utility data for the majority of the liquid biopsy assays, they are currently confined only to the clinical studies and basic researches13.